ELVIS-Project/VIS-for-Pd/lib/README.md

 The object takes any pickled music21 score streams, places these into pandas DataFrames with the VIS-Framework, and stores the DataFrames for quick recall.
 Any number of pickled music21 score streams, or just one can be used.
 #### HorizontalIntervalIndexer.py/horizontal-interval-indexer.pd
 The object takes one or more note-rest-indexed DataFrames, and processes all horizontal intervals, which in return are output in new DataFrames.
+#### VerticalIntervalIndexer.py/vertical-interval-indexer.pd
+The object accepts one or more note-rest-indexed DataFrames, and processes all vertical intervals of sounding simultaneities, and returns a DataFrame of the results of this type of operation.